Yatin6/studbud/README.md

    ![image-20220604104930333](.\README.assets\image-20220604104930333.png)

-   ​                                                                The task information will still be there when user wants to edit the card.
+   ​                                                                    The task information will still be there when the user edits the card.

    ![image-20220604123459433](.\README.assets\image-20220604123459433.png)

-3. **Enter the corresponding task page by double clicking on the card**
+3. ### **Enter the corresponding task page by double clicking on the card**

    *Before:*

    ![image-20220604135149523](.\README.assets\image-20220604135149523.png)

-   Feedback: Most of my participants didn't aware that they could enter a specific page by doubling clicking on the card.
-Because there are no any clues telling them to do that.
+   **Feedback:** The majority of my participants were unaware that they may access a specific page by simply twice clicking on the card, .
+Because there are no hints directing them to do so.

-   Self-reflection:  My initial solution was setting the cursor to pointer when the user hover on the card to tell them that it's clickable.
-However, it leads to another issue: when the user hovers on the ellipse, the cursor remained unchanged.
-So the user may don't know it's clickable in first time.
-On the other hand, using the pointer is not intuitive to tell the user to double click.
-It's more like saying clicking once.
-Finally, I changed the background color deeper when the user hover on the card, which could more likely to trigger the double clicking action.
+   **Self-reflection:** My initial solution was to set the cursor to pointer when the user hovered over the card to signify that it was clickable.
+However, this raises another issue: when the user hovers over the ellipse, the cursor remains the same.
+As a result, the user may be unaware that the ellipse is clickable immediately.
+On the other hand, using the cursor to advise the user to double click is not intuitive.
+It's more tending to say "click once."
+Finally, I altered the background color darker when the user hovered over the card, increasing the likelihood of the double clicking event.

    *After:*